pouyio/freeCodeCamp/frontEnd/02quoteMachine/readme.md

 ## Technical details

 Apart from HTML,CSS and Javascript, I made use of fontawesome and jQuery.
 Normalize.css included too.
 My first project trying to apply Module pattern to organize all code.
-Implemented my own *cache image system* to prevent blank backgrounds or loading waitings.
-First background image is always the same due to a better perfomance.
+Preloaded two images to feel faster the the start.

 APIs used:
 - Background images loaded from [thecatapi.com](http://exhibitionnest.com/cat), returning a random cat image from tumblr.
-- Cat facts API from [here](http://catfacts-api.appspot.com).
-- Avoiding CORS problems using [json2jsonp.com](https://json2jsonp.com).

 Fonts from google fonts:
 - [Schoolbell](https://www.google.com/fonts/specimen/Schoolbell).